davidbannon/libqt5pas/README.md

 --------

 Provided are debs and rpms of the library itself and matching development packages.
 Gzipped Tar balls are also provided for experienced users.
-Most current Linux distributions usually have a reasonably current version of these libraries that will work fine with Lazarus 2.2.4, if you can use those, you should do so.
+Most current Linux distributions usually have a reasonably current version of these libraries that will work fine with, up to Lazarus 2.2.6, if you can use those, you should do so.

 If you are using older distributions, or distributions built on an older base such as **Ubuntu 18.04** and **Mageia 7.1** you need these newer libQt5Pas libraries to work with current **Release** Lazarus code such as Lazarus 2.0.6 through to Lazarus 2.2.4 (at time of writing).
 But better to update your Linux IMHO.